 100-150 words

-Nociplastic pain has been proposed as a mechanistic descriptor associated with many chronic musculoskeletal pain disorders and may to some degree explain non-response to manual and exercise therapy.
+Persistent pain can involve multiple mechanisms presenting concurrently.
+These mechanisms interact with each other creating complexity for the clinician.
+Nociplastic pain has been proposed as a mechanistic descriptor associated with many persistent musculoskeletal pain disorders.
 At the same time nociplastic pain and “central sensitization pain” have been described as measurable and treatable mechanisms.
-This session will explain what the mechanistic descriptors are, how they can be assessed and what relationship they have to central sensitization.
-Testing paradigms associated with these central processes are believed to depict the clinical pain experience and provide an understanding of specific underlying mechanisms that can possibly be modulated to effectively treat patients.
+Immune dysregulation is a relatively new mechanism in persistent pain.
+It is associated with endocrine and autonomic dysregulation.
+Behavioural appraisal has many dimensions.
+A key aspect is reward processing and fear learning.
+Persistent pain may also be related to local tissue loading.
+Disagreement may exist due to multiple types of tissue loading mechanisms.
+This session will explain what the mechanistic descriptors are, how they can be assessed and what relationship they have to persistent pain.
+Testing paradigms associated with these processes are believed to depict the clinical pain experience and provide an understanding of specific underlying mechanisms that can possibly be modulated to effectively treat patients.
 Subsequently, their clinical relevance and application is discussed.

 6. Summary of the session format that will be followed

-5-10 minutes: Convenor Morten Hoegh gives an overview of the contents and learning objectives of the workshop.
+5 minutes: Convenor Morten Hoegh gives an overview of the contents and learning objectives of the workshop.